chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-repository-in-a-database.markdown

 weight: 493
 ---

 XL Release stores its data in a repository.
 By default, the repository is stored in an embedded Derby database at `XL_RELEASE_SERVER_HOME/repository`.
 However, you can choose to store binary data (artifacts), configuration items (CIs), and CI history in an external database.

-This topic describes how to configure the built-in Jackrabbit JCR implementation to use an external database.
+This topic describes an approach to configuring the built-in Jackrabbit JCR implementation to use an external database.

+**Note:** If you are installing XL Release for the first time and you are using XL Release 6.0.0 or later, it is recommended that you follow the approach described in [Configure active/hot-standby](/xl-release/how-to/configure-active-hot-standby.html#step-1-configure-external-databases) instead of the approach described here.
+You can choose to install a stand-alone external database; you are not required to use active/hot-standby clustering.

 The properties that you must configure depend on what you want to store in the database:

 {:.table .table-striped}
 | Type of data to store in the database | Properties to configure |